 To insert a new barline between existing ones, either:

-You can insert a barline in order split a measure.
+You can insert a barline in order split a measure into two separate ones.
 Use one of the following methods:

 Note: As of version 3.1 (or earlier), all barlines entered this way are entered as Normal Barlines.
 See also Split a measure.